lehigh-university-libraries/folio-bad-urls/README.md

 | 0 | Could not connect to the server within the configured `request_timeout` period. |
 | -10 | Robots.txt blocks fetching this URL. |
 | -11 | Robots.txt specifies a crawl delay greater than the configured `max_crawl_delay` period. |

+### Permanent Redirect

+If a request includes one or more permanent (301) redirects, this field reports the destination URL of the final permanent redirect.
+A permanent redirect generally indicates that the URL should generally be changed in the source (FOLIO) data.

 ## Folio Strategy